-In addition, as noted by LG Chistokletov that the role of a synergistic approach in the study of administrative and legal security of economic entities we see as follows: 1) in the study of legal phenomena and processes to be considered in such a study, synergistic approach primarily performs the role of thinking style; 2)

-in the analysis of other phenomena and processes to be studied within these limits, it is possible that the methodological tools of synergetics will be widely used, especially in the field of forecasting.
+In addition, as noted by LG Chistokletov that the role of a synergistic approach in the study of administrative and legal security of economic entities we see as follows: 1) in the study of legal phenomena and processes to be considered in such a study, synergistic approach primarily performs the role of thinking style; 2) in the analysis of other phenomena and processes to be studied within these limits, it is possible that the methodological tools of synergetics will be widely used, especially in the field of forecasting.

 §2.
-Administrative responsibility in the system of synergy of protection of human rights and freedoms

-The importance of administrative responsibility as a leading institution of administrative law to ensure the protection of rights and freedoms of citizens, public relations in the state is confirmed by the intensive development of regulatory and legal support and the dynamics of administrative-tort relations.
+Administrative responsibility in the system of synergy of protection of human rights and freedoms freedoms of citizens, public relations in the state is confirmed by the intensive development of regulatory and legal support and the dynamics of administrative-tort relations.
 Moreover, the social value of administrative responsibility is manifested not only in preventive and protective functions, but also in the active promotion of socially useful types of lawful behavior.
-Therefore, in the existing normativeregulated system of protection of human and civil rights and freedoms, ensuring public order, innovative methods that will help increase the effectiveness of public governance and law enforcement are important.
+Therefore, in the existing normative-regulated system of protection of human and civil rights and freedoms, ensuring public order, innovative methods that will help increase the effectiveness of public governance and law enforcement are important.
 And there is no doubt that state coercion as a means of ensuring law and order should be applied only on a legal basis by specially authorized state bodies and persons, and only to specific subjects of law in connection with their wrongful conduct.
 Depending on the branch of law that coercive measures are established, it is customary to differentiate coercion in constitutional, civil, criminal, criminal procedure, labor, and administrative law.